easyJet are one of Europe’s leading low cost short-haul providers, and with 26 bases across Europe they fly between over 132 airports in 31 countries.

 Step 2 – The Online Tests

-If your application meets the basic requirements you’ll be sent an invitation via email to take an online verbal reasoning test.
-Remember to check your spam folder in case it slips through the net!
+If your application meets the basic requirements you’ll be sent an invitation via email to take an online verbal reasoning, situational judgement and workplace behaviour tests.
+Remember to check your spam folder in case this slips through the net!

 Full instructions are provided, and you’ll be given the chance to complete some practice questions before you start.